idapython/src/examples/index.md

 uihooks

 #### Description
-color the function in the Function window according to its size.
+Color the function in the Function window according to its size.
 The larger the function, the darker the color.

 #### Keywords
+UI_Hooks

 #### Uses
 * ida_funcs.get_func
 * ida_kernwin.UI_Hooks
 * ida_kernwin.enable_chooser_item_attrs

-#### See also

 </blockquote>